NerdLang/nerd/README.md

 nectar file.js
 ```

-The output file name will be automatically choosen regarding the target.
+The output file name will be automatically chosen regarding the target.
 You can specify another output with `-o something.out`

 To show more compilation infos :